Codepath-Android-Group28/TrackHab/README.md

 - New Habit Screen
    - Create habit (has a name and schedule for e.g. complete every Wednesday)

-- Register Screen
+- Login/Register Screen
+   - Login as an existing user
    - Register as a new User

-- Login Screen
-   - Login as an existing user

 - Statistics Screen
    - Show habit history/days complete